eformat/southpaw/README.md

 * create.records.trigger - Number of denormalized record create actions to queue before creating denormalized records.
 Only queues creation of records when lagging.
 * index.lru.cache.size - The number of index entries to cache in memory
 * index.write.batch.size - The number of entries each index holds in memory before flushing to the state
+* total.lag.trigger - Southpaw will keep processing records until lag falls below a certain threshold.
+This is for performance purposes.
+This option controls that threshold.

 ### RocksDB Config